Kiyumars/Kiyumars.github.io/aboutme.md

 My name is Philip Kiyumars Maessoumi, and I work as a full stack developer.

-My preferred tech stack is a Golang backend, a simple react.js frontend, and an unobtrusive CSS framework like Spectre or bulma.
+My preferred tech stack is a Golang backend, a simple React frontend, and an unobtrusive CSS framework like Spectre or bulma.

 I also like to coach those who come from non-technical backgrounds to beginner programming / web dev concepts.